lizmat/raku-all-modules/MARTIMM/pod-render/README.md

 ## INSTALLING THE MODULES

-Use panda or zef to install the package.
+Use zef to install the package.

 ## Versions of PERL, MOARVM